 Employee expense reimbursement is a popular method that employers use to repay employees who spend their personal money during the course of business-related activities on expenses that are deemed reimbursable.

 We know, it sounds incredibly complex and in a sense, it can be, but the good news is that most employers have very specific guidelines in their expense policy regarding which expenses can or can’t be reimbursed.
-And that doesn’t even touch on the fact that many employers that have employees regularly in the field, or on business travel issue per diems to cover all of their potential expenses (within reason, of course!)
+And that doesn’t even touch on the fact that many employers that have employees regularly in the field, or on the business travel issue per diems to cover all of their potential expenses (within reason, of course!)

 IRS Rules For Employee Reimbursement